Got a few minutes to help us out?

-DES is overseeing the installation of a new generator that will provide backup power to the Capitol Court building in the event of a power outage.
-The project begins in May 2022 and will be completed in two phases: Site preparation and generator installation.
-Work is estimated for completion in spring 2023.
+DES installed a new generator to provide backup power to the Capitol Court building in the event of a power outage.
+The project began in May 2022 and the generator was installed and connected in late 2023.
+DES is closing out all final check list items for the project.

 The building known as the Old Thurston County Courthouse, at the corner of 11th and Capitol Way, was erected in 1930 and designed by local architect Joseph Wohleb.
 In 1978 the courthouse functions were relocated to Olympia's Westside, leaving the building vacant until 1989 when the state entered into a partnership with Lorig Associates to renovate the facility.
 Renovation was completed in 1991.